top of page

 A psychologist can help with shopaholism by providing a variety of therapeutic interventions, such as:

-1. Cognitive-behavioral therapy (CBT): This type of therapy can help individuals with shopping addiction identify and change negative thought patterns and behaviors related to shopping.
+1. Cognitive-behavioural therapy (CBT): This type of therapy can help individuals with shopping addiction identify and change negative thought patterns and behaviours related to shopping.

-2. Mindfulness-based therapy: Mindfulness can help individuals with shopaholism to become more aware of their thoughts, feelings and behaviours which are associated with the compulsive buying behavior.
+2. Mindfulness-based therapy: Mindfulness can help individuals with shopaholism to become more aware of their thoughts, feelings and behaviours, which are associated with compulsive buying behaviour.

-3. Psychodynamic therapy: This type of therapy can help individuals understand the underlying emotional issues that may be driving their compulsive buying behavior.
+3. Psychodynamic therapy: This type of therapy can help individuals understand the underlying emotional issues that may be driving their compulsive buying behaviour.

-4. Family therapy: Family therapy can be helpful in addressing the role of family dynamics in the development and maintenance of compulsive buying behavior.
+4. Family therapy: Family therapy can help address the role of family dynamics in the development and maintenance of compulsive buying behaviour.

 5. Medication: Depending on the underlying conditions, medication may be prescribed to help manage symptoms such as depression, anxiety, or impulse control.